 Asere, qué bolá?: Afro Cuban Jazz music and storytelling from Virginia Lopez, Ivan Alamo, Mieke Bruggeman and Chris Nakato from Portland Jazz Composers Ensemble.

-(PORTLAND, OR)— Saturday, November 14 at 4:00 pm PDT, Portland Jazz Composers Ensemble (PJCE) premieres a short music film featuring the world premiere of a newly commissioned song by Virginia Lopez and Ivan Alamo, a traditional Afro Cuban song, and a conversation with Lopez, Alamo and Bruggeman about how John Coltrane’s recording of Afro Blue inspired a new piece of music to promote healing in a difficult time.
+Saturday, November 14 at 4:00 pm PDT, (PJCE) premieres a short music film featuring the world premiere of a newly commissioned song by Virginia Lopez and Ivan Alamo, a traditional Afro Cuban song, and a conversation with Lopez, Alamo and Bruggeman about a surprising connection between Afro Cuban music and jazz.

 Online event information: